pqabelian/abelian-community-website/docs/guide/wallet/desktop-wallet-legacy.md

 - The MLP wallet address is significantly easier to use without remembering any sequence number (aka maximum recoverable number of wallets).
 Furthermore, for the first time, you can choose to create multiple MLP addresses, each with different privacy level, fully-private or pseudo-private.

-This user guide is designed to provide comprehensive instructions for the installation, configuration, and utilization of the features within the Abelian Desktop Wallet (Legacy).
+This user guide is designed to provide comprehensive instructions for the installation, configuration, and utilization of the features within the Abelian Desktop Wallet Legacy.

 ## Download and Installation

-Please visit the [Abelian official website download page](https://pqabelian.io/download#desktop) to obtain the installation package for the Abelian Desktop Wallet Legacy.
+Please visit the [Abelian official website download page](/downloads/latest#abelian-desktop-wallet-legacy) to obtain the installation package for the Abelian Desktop Wallet Legacy.
 It is essential to download the appropriate version based on your operating system and CPU architecture, as depicted in the figure below:

 ![Abelian's official download page](/desktop-wallet/legacy/download-page.png)